 The Results The scanner takes images of the bones at your hip and spine.
 Our Nurse will discuss the results with you.

-Generally, you will find that you are in one of three categories: Normal bone density At risk of developing osteoporosis (sometimes called osteopaenia) Established osteoporosis
+Generally, you will find that you are in one of three categories: Normal bone density At risk of developing osteoporosis (sometimes called osteopenia) Established osteoporosis

-A written report will be given to you.
-This can be used by your doctor to assess your risk and to discuss treatment, if any, that you may require.
+A written report will be sent to your doctor to assess your risk and to discuss treatment, if any, that you may require.

 Prices €85 payable on day of scan Patients with Laya health Cover are covered directly by insurance company.